urban-bot/urban-bot/docs/DOCS.md

     );
 }
 ```
-Now if a user type 'profile' or 'catalog' urban-bot will render a corresponding component.
+Now if a user type 'profile' or 'catalog' urban-bot renders a corresponding component.

 Also, you can navigate inside your app without messaging by using a router context.
 ```javascript